datagrok-ai/public/help/develop/domains/chem/cheminformatics.md

 descriptors(table, column, descriptors);
 ```

-The three first functions, `searchSubstructure`, `getSimilarities` and `findSimilar`, are currently made client-based,
+`searchSubstructure`, `getSimilarities` and `findSimilar` are client-based functions and
-using [RDKit JS](https://github.com/rdkit/rdkit/blob/master/Code/MinimalLib/minilib.h).
-We are planning to support both server-side and browser-side
+use [RDKit JS](https://github.com/rdkit/rdkit/blob/master/Code/MinimalLib/minilib.h).
+We plan to support both server-side and broser-side modes.
+The API remains the same.
-modes for these functions in the future, while the API remains as described below.

 ### Substructure search

 `searchSubstructure(column, pattern = null, settings = { substructLibrary: true })`

 This function performs substructure search using RDKit JS.
 It returns a [BitSet](../packages/js-api.md#bitset).
-If i-th element of the input `column` contains a substructure given by a `pattern` the i-th bit set to 1, otherwise the bit is set to 0.
+If the i-th element in the input `column` has the pattern's substructure, the i-th bit is set to 1; otherwise, it is set to 0.

-`column` is a column of type String.
-It contains molecules in any notation [supported by RDKit JS](https://github.com/rdkit/rdkit/blob/master/Code/MinimalLib/minilib.h): smiles, cxsmiles, molblock, v3Kmolblock, and inchi.
+`column` stands for [column](https://datagrok.ai/js-api/classes/dg.Column) that contains molecules in any
+notation [supported by RDKit JS](https://github.com/rdkit/rdkit/blob/master/Code/MinimalLib/minilib.h): smiles, cxsmiles, molblock, v3Kmolblock, and inchi.
 Same applies to a `pattern`: this is a string representation of a molecule in any of the previous notations.

 The `settings` object allows passing the following parameters:

 * `molBlockFailover`: smarts which used as a substructure if `pattern` is invalid

-To make search maximum efficient substructure search function maintains a cache of
-pre-computed Pattern fingerprints (a topological fingerprint optimized for substructure screening) and specific RDKit *Mol objects*.
+To optimize the substructure search we uses a cache of pre-computed [Pattern fingerprints](https://www.rdkit.org/docs/RDKit_Book.html#additional-information-about-the-fingerprints) and specific RDKit *Mol objects*.
 Fingerprints are used for preliminary filtration while *Mol objects* are used for graph-based search method [`get_substruct_match`](https://www.rdkit.org/docs/source/rdkit.Chem.rdchem.html).
-Fingerprints are pre-calculated for the whole column while *Mol objects* are cached only for defined number of first molecules.
-One the one hand it allows to decrease memory consumption and on the other hand speeds up the search.
-Once the function `searchSubstructure` meets the `column` previously unmet, it builds the cache of fingerprints and *Mol objects* for the molecules in `column`.
-Later it is used for substructure search as long as the function is invoked for the same `column`.
+Fingerprints are calculated for each molecule in `column` and *Mol objects* are created only for defined number of first molecules.
+It allows to decrease memory consumpution and speed up the search.
+When the substructure search function encounters a new `column`, it creates a cache of fingerprints and *Mol objects* for the molecules in it.
+Substructure search uses this cache when the function is called for the same column.

-Sometimes it happens that the molecule strings are invalid or not supported by RDKit JS.
-These inputs are skipped when indexing.
-For such unsupported molecule, the corresponding bit in the bitset remains as 0.
-Thus, the bitset is *always* of the
-input `column`'s length.
+Molecule strings may be invalid or not supported by RDKit JS.
+During indexing we skip these inputs.
+The corresponding bit in the bitset remains 0..
+Thus, the bitset is *always* of the input `column`'s length.

 ### Similarity scoring